 I moved to California in 2005 and quickly got my hands dirty by creating and maintaining edible gardens for restaurants and private clients.

-Today, I continue the work of seasonal eating and always encourage my customers to build their own backyard gardens by teaching basic gardening classes in the spring.
+While in California I continued the work of seasonal eating and always encouraged my customers to build their own backyard gardens by teaching basic gardening classes in the spring.